Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Conclusion

 \item Analysis of the gas (lower left panel of Figure~\ref{fig:four_in_one}) and electron distribution (lower right panel of Figure~\ref{fig:four_in_one}) indicates that jet feedback is crucial in modifying their distribution, although in a relatively subtle way.
-More baryons remain in sheets and less accrete onto knots when jet feedback is active.
-Jet feedback also effectively removes baryons from the haloes, as confirmed by \cite{Khrykin:2024} and \cite{Sorini2022}. \item Jet feedback minimally affects ($\lesssim$ 1\%) the partition of the IGM gas across the cosmic web structures (Figure~\ref{fig:fraction_normalize_by_IGM}).
-This indicates a limited advantage in incorporating differential baryon fractions across cosmic web structures for the FRB foreground mapping analysis (in Equation \ref{eq:new_decomp} and \ref{eq:f_igm_breakdown}). \item By extending the definition of gas fraction $\fgas$ from individual haloes in \cite{Khrykin:2024} to voxels with $0.1$ cMpc/h size, We note that variations in the $\fgas$ values are spatially correlated with physical large-scale structures, especially when jet feedback is involved (Figure~\ref{fig:f_gas_vis}).
-Analysis of the dependence of $\fgas$ on the overdensity field suggests that jet feedback causes an excess baryon ratio in the diffuse IGM for $0.1<1+\delta_m<10$ (Figure~\ref{fig:f_gas}), mainly from the volume of filament or knots. \end{itemize}
+More baryons remain in sheets, and fewer baryons enter knots when jet feedback is active.
+Jet feedback also effectively removes baryons from haloes, as confirmed by \cite{Khrykin:2024} and \cite{Sorini2022}. \item Jet feedback minimally affects ($\lesssim$ 1\%) the partition of the IGM gas across the cosmic web structures (Figure~\ref{fig:fraction_normalize_by_IGM}).
+This indicates a limited advantage in incorporating differential baryon fractions across cosmic web structures for the FRB foreground mapping analysis (in Equation~\ref{eq:new_decomp}). \item By extending the definition of gas fraction $\fgas$ from individual haloes in \cite{Khrykin:2024} to voxels with $0.1$ cMpc/h size, We note that variations in the $\fgas$ values are spatially correlated with physical large-scale structures, especially when jet feedback is involved (Figure~\ref{fig:f_gas_vis}).
+Analysis of the dependence of $\fgas$ on the overdensity field suggests that jet feedback causes an excess of baryon ratio in the diffuse IGM for $0.1<1+\delta_m<10$ (Figure~\ref{fig:f_gas}), mainly from the volume of filaments or knots.
+A simple test on the dispersion measure (Figure~\ref{fig:DM_test}) suggests that the DM can be underestimated when feedback is not taken into account in the modelling, which introduces systematics in the inference of the $\figm$ parameter.
+The underestimation occurs primarily when the FRB line of sight does not intersect any massive structures and becomes more pronounced in the runs with powerful jet feedback. \end{itemize}

-Our results highlight the role of AGN jet feedback in shaping the baryon distribution within haloes and the IGM, as revealed by the \simba simulation and analyzed through the cosmic web.
+Our results highlight the role of AGN jet feedback in shaping the baryon distribution within haloes and the IGM, as revealed by the \simba simulation and analysed through the cosmic web.